 President, CTO & Co-Founder

 Alex has 15 years of experience in innovation and problem solving in the financial services, communications, and mobile/wireless industries.
 He holds a BS in math and computer science from Bates College and an MBA from Boston University.
-Alex directs the designing and building of Calcbench’s artificial intelligence tools used to bring XBRL to life.
+Alex directs the designing and building of Calcbench’s artificial intelligence tools used to bring fiancial data to life.
+He usually needs a haircut.
 He is also a member of FASBs Taxonomy Working Group.